AmosLewis/Algorithm/C++/concurrent/readme.md

 '''

 ### std::async && std::future

-async is used for more abstracy task. future is used for store value for future process
+async is used for more abstracy task. future is used for store value for future process.

+The template function async runs the function f asynchronously (potentially in a separate thread which may be part of a thread pool) and returns a std::future that will eventually hold the result of that function call.

+std::future provides a mechanism to access the result of asynchronous operations:

 '''